omnibond/ccRender/README.rst

 Then use the following commands:
 ::

-    mkdir /home/user/blenderscripts
+    mkdir /home/<user>/blenderscripts
-    mkdir /home/user/blenderscripts/addons
+    mkdir /home/<user>/blenderscripts/addons
-    mkdir /home/user/blenderscripts/modules
+    mkdir /home/<user>/blenderscripts/modules
-    mkdir /home/user/blenderscripts/startup
+    mkdir /home/<user>/blenderscripts/startup
     pip3 install --target=/home/<user>/blenderscripts/modules/ ccRender

-If you wish to install them through Github, the process is the similar.
+If you wish to install them through Github, the process is similar.
 You will need the following dependency:
 ::

     git-core

-Then use the following command after creating the folders:
+Then use the following command after creating the folders :
 ::

     pip3 install --target=/home/<user>/blendscripts/modules/ git+https://github.com/omnibond/ccRender